alfonso-torres/eng84_2tier_architecture_AWS/README.md

 ### GUIDE - VPC - SUBNETS - INTERNET GATEWAY - ROUTE TABLES - NACL

-Before we crack on the task, let's see some definitions to understand what is the purpose of the task and why is benefit.
+Before we crack on the task, let's see some definitions to understand what is the purpose of the task and what are the benefits.

 __What is a VPC:__